Tyre Nichols had 'extensive bleeding caused by a severe beating,' according to preliminary autopsy commissioned by family

 Video to be released soon, DA says

-The family and attorneys viewed body-worn camera footage of the incident on Monday.
+The family and attorneys viewed footage of the incident on Monday and said they were disturbed by what it showed.

 "What I saw on the video today was horrific," Rodney Wells, Nichols' stepfather, said Monday.
 "No father, mother should have to witness what I saw today."